PokerStars Launches in Pennsylvania: First Of Many?

 According to American Gaming Association figures, Pennsylvania is No. 1 in tax revenue from commercial casino gambling, netting $1.5 billion in the last fiscal year.

-With online casino and poker just getting going, operators’ profits are set to grow further, while the state can expect an even bigger chunk that it gets currently from sports betting, which is taxed at 36%.
+With online PA casino and poker just getting going, operators’ profits are set to grow further, while the state can expect an even bigger chunk that it gets currently from sports betting, which is taxed at 36%.

 Lawmakers estimate that online gaming will generate another $300 million in annual revenue for operators and another $260 million in tax revenue.